pulse-3400/pulse-3400.github.io/_posts/2018-05-12-cameratiming.md

 </p>

 ### Clocks in the Downsampler
-Based on the clocks, the down sampler should take in the pixel values, update the x and y address, and set the value of write enable.
+Based on the clocks (PCLK, HREF, and VSYNC), the down sampler should take in the pixel values, update the x and y address, and set the value of write enable.